TESTERT-TEST/testcoin/README.md

 [Our Vision](https://verus.io/papers/VerusVision.pdf).

 ## VerusCoin
 This software is the VerusCoin p2p node and client.
-Generally, you will use this if you want to mine VRSC or setup a full node.
+Generally, you will use this if you want to mine GRMS or setup a full node.
 When you run the wallet it launches verusd automatically.
 On first launch it downloads Zcash parameters, roughly 1GB, which is relatively slow.

 The daemon downloads and stores the block chain of the PBaaS chain you select on load, using the -chain=<name> parameter.
 It downloads and stores the entire history of the coins transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.